-Architecture students are encouraged to select electives that will provide a sequence of 15 credit hours of learning experiences related to a specific interest that will reinforce the curriculum.

-Such topic fields of study should be chosen early in the student's program in consultation with an academic adviser.
+Architecture students are encouraged to select electives that provide a sequence of 15 credit hours of learning experiences related to a specific interest that will reinforce the curriculum.
+Such topical fields of study should be chosen early in the student's program in consulcation with an academic adviser.

-Bachelor of Architecture/M.B.A.
-Double Degree Option:
+Bachelor of Architecture/Master of Business Administration Double-Degree Option

-Qualified students may earn both the Bachelor of Architecture and Master of Business Administration (M.B.A.) degrees in six rather than the normal seven years.
-Students who are completing their eighth semester, or an equivalent of 124 credit hours in architecture at IIT, may apply for entry into the joint program.
+Qualified students may earn both the Bachelor of Architecture and Master of Business Administration (M.B.A.) degrees in six, rather than the normal seven, years.
+Students who are completing their eighth semester, or an equivalent of 124 credit hours, in architecture at IIT may apply for entry into the joint program.
 They should take preparatory courses for the M.B.A. prior to entry and the Graduate Management Admission Test during the eighth semester.
-Students who anticipate entering into the program should seek advising in the Stuart School of Business and the College of Architecture early in their studies at IIT
+Students who anticipate entering into the program should seek advising in the Stuart School of Business and the College of Architecture early in their studies at IIT.

-Bachelor of Architecture/M.C.E.
-Double Degree Option:
+Bachelor of Architecture/Master of Civil Engineering Double-Degree Option

-Qualified students regularly enrolled at IIT may earn both the Bachelor of Architecture and the Master of Civil Engineering (M.C.E.).
-They must complete preparatory courses for the M.C.E. prior to entry into the combined program, Students who anticipate entry into the combined program and who intend to specialize in structural engineering must successfully complete the following courses as part of their undergraduate program in architecture: MATH 151, MATH 152, MATH 251, CAE 303, CAE 304, CAB 307, CAE 310, CAE 431, and CAE 432 in place of MATH 119, MATH 122, CAB 287, CAE 351, CAE 352 and as technical electives.
-Students who anticipate entry into the combined program and who intend to specialize in construction engineering and management must successfully complete the following courses as part of the technical electives in their undergraduate program in architecture: CAE 323, CAE 431, CAE 432 and CAB 457.
+Qualified students regularly enrolled at IIT may earn both the Bachelor of Architecture and the Master of Civil Engineering (M.C.E.) degrees.
+They must complete preparatory courses for the M.C.E. prior to entry into the combined program.
+Students who anticipate entry into the combined program and who intend to specialize in structural engineering must successfully complete the following courses as part of their undergraduate program in architecture: MATH 151, MATH 152, MATH 251, CAE 303, CAE, 304, CAE 307, CAE 310, CAE 431, and CAE 432 in place of MATH 119, MATH 122, CAE 287, CAE 351, CAE 352 and as technical electives.
+Students who anticipate entry into the combined program and who intend to specialize in construction engineering and management must successfully complete the following courses as part of the technical electives in their undergraduate program in architecture: CAE 323, CAE 431, CAE 432 and CAE 457.